julianstewart/address_book/README.md

 # _Rolodexterous_

-##### _Rolodexterous is a simple PHP/MySQL address book & contact management app created for the Epicodus week one object-oriented PHP Code Review, 2015-09-15_
+##### _Rolodexterous is a simple PHP/MySQL address book & contact management app originally created for the Epicodus week one object-oriented PHP Code Review, 2015-09-15_

 #### By _**Julian Stewart**_